 (G) Supplemental Security Income (42 U.S.C.
 1381 et seq.).

 (H) Other programs administered by the Secretary.

 (I) Other means-tested forms of Federal public assistance for which HUD has established a memorandum of understanding.

-(J) Other Federal benefit determinations made in other forms of means-tested Federal public assistance that the Secretary determines to have comparable reliability and announces through the Federal Register. (i) If LMHA intends to use the annual income determination made by an administrator for allowable forms of Federal means-tested public assistance, LMHA must obtain it using the appropriate third-party verification.
+(J) Other Federal benefit determinations made in other forms of means-tested Federal public assistance that the Secretary determines to have comparable reliability and announces through the Federal Register.

+(i) If LMHA intends to use the annual income determination made by an administrator for allowable forms of Federal means-tested public assistance, LMHA must obtain it using the appropriate third-party verification.
 If the appropriate third-party verification is unavailable, or if the family disputes the determination made for purposes of the other form of Federal means-tested public assistance, LMHA must calculate annual income in accordance with 24 CFR part 5, subpart F. The verification must indicate the tenant's family size and composition and state the amount of the family's annual income.
-The verification must also meet all HUD requirements related to the length of time that is permitted before the third-party verification is considered out-of-date and is no longer an eligible source of income verification.
+The verification must also meet all HUD requirements related to the length of time that is permitted before the third-party verification.

 (2) De minimis errors.
 LMHA will not be considered out of compliance with the requirements solely due to de minimis errors in calculating family income.
-A de minimis error is an error where the public housing authorityPHA or owner determination of family income deviates from the correct income determination by no more than \$30 per month in monthly adjusted income (\$360 in annual adjusted income) per family.
+A de minimis error is an error where the public housing authority or owner determination of family income deviates from the correct income determination by no more than \$30 per month in monthly adjusted income (\$360 in annual adjusted income) per family.